|

 Clivia 'Nakamura Red' was a selected seedling grown at our nursery from seed purchased as "Nakamura Interspecific" seed in April 2001 from Connie & James Abel of Pretoria.
 It reportedly came off of a selected plant from Japanese Clivia breeder Yoshikazu Nakamura - for more information about this parent species and the other cultivars of it we grow see Clivia miniata.
 We were still building stock on this plant when we decided to close the nursery at the end of 2025 and so in 2024 we named the plant Clivia 'Nakamura Red' and first released our stock plants for sale in 2025.

-The information about Clivia x cyrtanthiflora 'Nakamura Red' that is displayed on this web page is based on research conducted in our nursery's horticultural library and from reliable online resources.
-We will also include observations made about this plant as it grows in our nursery gardens and other gardens that we have visited, as well how the crops have performed in containers in our nursery field.
-We also incorporate comments that we receive from others and welcome hearing from anyone with additional information, particularly if they share cultural information that aids others growing this plant.
+Information displayed on this page about Clivia x cyrtanthiflora 'Nakamura Red' is based on our research conducted about this plant in our nursery library as well as from information provided by reliable online resources.
+We also include our own observations made about it as it has grown in the nursery gardens and other gardens visited, as well how the crops of this plant performed in the containers in our nursery field.
+We will also include comments received from others and welcome hearing from anyone who has information about this plant, particularly if it includes cultural information aiding others to better grow it.

 |